omarpr/nest-with-graphql/STEP-BY-STEP.md

 }
 ```
 55. That should return all the tasks and you should see them on the right
+56. Implementing the `update` function...
-56. Let's implement the `update` function in the `TasksService`, first of all, let's remove the `id` field from the `UpdateTaskInput` since we can't update the ID:
+* Let's implement the `update` function in the `TasksService`
+* First of all, let's remove the `id` field from the `UpdateTaskInput` since we can't update the ID:
 ```typescript
   @Field(() => Int)
   id: number;